 Correct understanding of customer confidence

 Now shop operators can carry out individual measures to increase customer confidence.
-So they should.
+So should they.
 More sustainable and authentic, however, is the right understanding of customer trust.
 Only then can an online shop be optimized in the long term so that increased trust and improved UX go hand in hand and do not interfere with each other.

 A better understanding is provided by the “Integrative Model of Organizational Trust” by Mayer, Davis and Schoorman (The Academy of Management Review, Vol. 20, No. 3, pp. 709-734).
 New features, technological solutions and plug-ins should always be compatible with the three factors of perceived trustworthiness: ability, goodwill and integrity.